InvestmentProvenance/SocialStockAnalyser/database/Descriptions.md

 ## Aggregate sentiment
 The sum of sentiment scores for all social media comments in relation to a ticker in a time frame

-## Rate of Returnv
+## Rate of Return
-the percentage change between the open prices of a security when shifted by one time frame
+the natural log percentage change between the open prices of a security when shifted by one time frame

 ## Volume x Velocity